yiit/ENFi32_07022026/docs/source/Plugin/_Plugin.rst

   $%value% {D}C %c_c2f%(%value%) {D}F

-This presentation feature is a limited version that's available via the ``TaskValueSetPresentation`` command, that doesn't need adding commands to Rules that are set during startup.
+This presentation feature is a limited version (in length) of what's available via the ``TaskValueSetPresentation`` command, that doesn't need adding commands to Rules that are set during startup.

-Stats
-^^^^^

-(Added: 2022/07/11)

-This checkbox allows to collect some historic data of this task value.
-On ESP32 it will collect upto 64 samples.
-On ESP8266 this is limited to 16 samples due to memory.

-When checked, the last N samples of each checked task value will be shown in a chart in the "Statistics" section.

 Decimals